Home » Africa » Equatorial Guinea Google Maps & Wiki

 Did you know that the legal system of Equatorial Guinea is mixed system of civil and customary law?

-When you are traveling around or looking for accommodation in Equatorial Guinea, you would better know, that (there are in total lengths of roadways total: 2,880 km (2000)) and the most crowded areas in this country are: MALABO (capital) 145,000 (2014).
-The urbanization rate in this country looks like the following: urban population: 39.9% of total population (2015).
+When you are traveling around or looking for accommodation in Equatorial Guinea, you would better know that (the lengths of roadways total: 2,880 km (2000)), and the most crowded areas in this country are: MALABO (capital) 145,000 (2014).
+The urbanization rate in this country looks like the following: urban population: 39.9% of the total population (2015).

 You may find the following ethnic groups in Equatorial Guinea nowadays; Fang 85.7%, Bubi 6.5%, Mdowe 3.6%, Annobon 1.6%, Bujeba 1.1%, other 1.4% (1994 census).